txdat/notes/obsidian/engineering/system design/topics/chat system.md

 # storage - database
 - relational database: for generic data like user profile, settings, user friends list, ...
 - no-relational database: for chat history
-	- amount of data is very? large
+	- amount of data is very large
 	- only recent data is accessed frequently, but service must support old chat history by search -> key-value storage?
 		- easy horizontal scaling